dsharlet/slinky/README.md

 For example, consider a simple sequence of elementwise operations.
 This is a worst case scenario for (1), which will allocate a lot of memory, and access it with poor locality.
 (2) can do a good job, by generating code specific to the sequence of elementwise operations.
-(1) can only do a good job with a special case in the runtime (e.g. [LSTMs in TFlite](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/kernels/lstm.cc)).
+(1) can only do a good job with a special case in the runtime.
 Slinky aims to handle this case by allocating a small amount of intermediate memory, and executing chunks of the operations at a time.
 We are betting that the dispatch overhead can be amortized enough to be insignificant compared to the locality improvements.

 This is not limited to sequences of elementwise operations, frameworks often have fused sequences of common operation patterns, but if you aren't using one of those patterns, you end up with the worst case scenario of the entire intermediate buffer being realized into memory with poor locality.

-As a less contrived example: [FlashAttention](https://arxiv.org/abs/2205.14135) is largely just applying locality optimizations to transformers (used in large language models) in much the same way Slinky proposes to do more generally (and automatically).

 ## Data we have so far
 This [performance app](apps/performance.cc) attempts to measure the overhead of interpreting pipelines at runtime.